andraugust/andraugust.github.io/neural-style-transfer.md

 layout: default
 ---

-#Neural Style Transfer
+# Neural Style Transfer

 ## Background
-In the paper [Image Style Transfer Using Convolutional Neural Networks](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf) (Gatys et al for CVPR 2016), the authors define a neural method for transfering the style of one image to another image.
+In the paper [Image Style Transfer Using Convolutional Neural Networks](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf), Gatys et al for CVPR 2016, the authors define a neural method for transfering the style of one image to another.

 <a href="neural-style-transfer/banner.png"><img src="neural-style-transfer/banner.png"></a>